tpoechtrager/osxcross/README.md

 Hint 2: On Ubuntu 12.04 LTS you can use [llvm.org/apt](http://llvm.org/apt) to get a newer version of clang.

 Then run `./build.sh` to build the cross toolchain.
-(It will search 'tarballs' for your downloaded SDK and then build in its own directory.)
+(It will search 'tarballs' for your SDK and then build in its own directory.)

 **Don't forget** to add the printed `` `<path>/osxcross-env` `` to your `~/.profile` or `~/.bashrc`.
 Then either run `source ~/.profile` or restart your shell session.